 It would be rather a shame to obscure the strikingly graphic outline of Nendo’s Frame floor mirror for Stellar Works even temporarily.
 But if you’re in need of a place to hang a shirt or suit while you examine your refection, feel free to do so: It doubles as a garment rack.
 It could also, of course, serve as a space divider.
 And it certainly counts as utilitarian art.
 However it’s employed, Nendo’s masterful combination of mirrored glass and powder-coated steel epitomizes founder Oki Sato’s ongoing effort to find beauty in the everyday.
 Think of Frame as another reframing of what a home furnishing can be.

 “Nobody throws away things that are great,” Marcel Wanders often says.
-He would know: His Dutch brand, Moooi, creates furniture, lighting and accessories that are unbound to a specific time — too romantic to be futuristic, too iconoclastic to be from a bygone era — and so remain forever relevant.
+He would know: His Dutch brand, Moooi, creates timeless furniture, lighting and accessories — too romantic to be futuristic, too iconoclastic to be from a bygone era — and so remain forever relevant.
 Like the company’s much-copied Random light of 20 years ago, the Hubble Bubble, with its elegant blown-glass spheres adhered to a sleek metal ring and powered by Moooi’s proprietary Electrosandwich technology, is destined for classic status.
 It comes with another Moooi invention: The Button, a proof of authenticity that ensures you have the real thing, and that it’s protected by warranty.

 Original.
 Innovative.
 Light on its feet.
 In many ways, Sebastian Wrong’s sinuous Lucio chair for Established & Sons (released in 2020 in both high-back and lounger forms, with or without an integrated side table) is reflective of the brand as a whole.
 Every season, the U.K.-based company unveils small yet impactful collections, each piece as functional as it is eye-catching.
 In the case of Lucio, “the brief I set myself,” says co-founder and current design director Wrong, “was to create a steel-framed chair out of tubular sections, which was efficiently designed and very light.”
 He might have added museum-worthy, as many an E & S design has literally become.